Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    importgmrt(fitsfile='1543+480.FITS',vis='1543+480.ms')

 For the tutorial, we will follow the first method.
 Note that instead of "tget importgmrt", the command "inp importgmrt" would also work based on the version of CASA you are using.
-For the later case, to run the command, instead of "go", the command "go importgmrt" should be used.
+For the latter case, to run the command, instead of "go", the command "go importgmrt" should be used.

 The MS format stores the visibility data in the form of a table.
 The *data* column contains the data.
-Operations like calibration and deconvolution will produce additional columns such as the *corrected* and *model* data columns.
+Operations like calibration and deconvolution will produce additional columns, such as the *corrected* and *model* data columns.

+**Bonus example**
-(Bonus) There can be cases where the data file contains multiple observations with two or more targets.
+There can be cases where the data file contains multiple observations with two or more targets.
 In this case, we may wish to split the dataset containing only the target we are interested in, along with the calibrators related to it.
 For example, if we would like to split the fields ids 0,1,2 and 7 with channels from 1403 to 3450, it is done as follows:

 .. code-block::